 Bitcoin (BTC) is one of the first cryptocurrencies to rise to popularity.
-Invented in 2008, Bitcoin is now the largest cryptocurrency by market share.
-As of June 2017, BTC has a market of nearly $40 Billion US Dollars.
+Invented in 2008, it is now the largest cryptocurrency by market share.
+As of June 2017, BTC has a market cap of nearly $40 billion.
 The only other cryptocurrency to come close to this is Ethereum.

 As a cryptocurrency, Bitcoin is a store of value that is becoming more and more generally accepted.
-Online stores and eCommerce businesses are more likely to accept BTC for payment.
-However, there are also brick and mortar stores that have taken to accepting the cryptocurrency.
+Online stores and eCommerce businesses are becoming more likely to accept BTC for payment.
+There are also brick and mortar stores that have taken to accepting the cryptocurrency.

 You can purchase and invest in BTC through the following means:

-As more people accept Bitcoin as an accepted form of payment, its value increases.
+As more people accept BTC as an accepted form of payment, its value increases.
 There is a fixed supply of Bitcoin in the market.
-In fact, the blockchain network and protocols that support Bitcoin state that there can only ever be 21 million Bitcoin in existence.
+In fact, the blockchain network and protocols that support BTC state that there can only ever be 21 million BTC in existence.
 It is expected that all available Bitcoin will circulate into the market by 2140.
-Because of this fixed nature, Bitcoin’s value is heavily affected by its demand.
+Because of this fixed nature, Bitcoin’s value is heavily affected by demand.

 Bitcoin’s value is currently quite volatile.
 Much like stocks, it is affected by news in the market.
-As of mid-2017, there are talks of regulating Bitcoin in certain countries.
-Because of this, and the expectation of reduced liquidity, Bitcoin’s value has been stagnating compared to its past rallies.
+As of mid-2017, there are talks of regulating BTC in certain countries.
+Because of this, and the expectation of reduced liquidity, BTC’s value has been stagnating compared to its past rallies.
 As of press date, BTC trades at approximately $2,490 per BTC.

 Because of the growing popularity of BTC, several new cryptocurrencies have been created to attempt to penetrate the market.
-Bitcoin’s strongest contender is Ethereum, followed by other cryptocurrency known as alternative coins, or Altcoins.
+BTC’s strongest competitor is Ethereum, followed by other cryptocurrencies known as alternative coins, or Altcoins.